Passive House Design Principals - 6th January 2023

 Author Profile Photo

-David Carlyle - Architectural Assistantlinkedin Logo[email protected]
+David Carlyle - Architectural Designerlinkedin Logo[email protected]

 Main Image for Passive House Design Principals - 6th January 2023 North Elevation North West Elevation South East Elevation South West Elevation First Floor Layout Ground Floor Layout Ariel View of Site